digitalpulsebe/craft-utm-tracker/README.md

 }, true) %}
 ```

-## Notice
+## Notice: tracking user data

-Don't forget to notify the users details are tracked to comply to the GDPR rules.
+Don't forget to notify the user details are tracked to comply to the GDPR rules.
 When you select the cookie storage method an extra cookie is created.
-The name of the cookie is configurable in the config file.
+The name and lifetime of the cookie is configurable in the config file.
 By default, the key is 'utm_tracking_parameters'.